When I'm Gone (Eminem song)

-"When I'm Gone" is a song by American rapper Eminem from his first greatest hits album Curtain Call: The Hits (2005).
+"When I'm Gone" is a song by American rapper Eminem from his greatest hits album Curtain Call: The Hits (2005).
 It was released on December 6, 2005, the same day as the album was released, as the lead single.

 "When I'm Gone" received mixed to negative reviews from music critics.
 The song charted at number eight on the U.S. Billboard Hot 100, number 22 on the Hot Rap Tracks chart, number four on the UK Singles Chart and one on the Australian ARIA Singles Chart, the latter being the only country where it peaked at number one.

 Background

 “When I’m Gone” was written and released in 2005 by Shady Records, on the album Curtain Call: The Hits.
 It was thought at the time that this album would mark the beginning of an extended musical hiatus for Eminem, who had said "I'm at a point in my life right now where I feel like I don't know where my career is going...This is the reason that we called it Curtain Call, because this could be the final thing.
 We don't know."

 The song was written in 2005, immediately after Eminem's first stint in rehab.
 Eminem said, "Coming out of rehab [...] gave me an incredible amount of writer’s block.
 Dre came into town, and we tried to work together to get a song for Curtain Call. [...]
 My mind was on block, like, I can’t write at all and there’s so much to say, how do I say it?
 “When I’m Gone” came at the very last minute."

 The song's lyrics pertain to Eminem's life as a celebrity musician interfering with his family.
 Eminem uses imagery to evoke a feeling of sadness about his family falling apart.

 The music video for the song was directed by Anthony Mandler.
 Tarick Salmaci, from the TV show The Contender, makes an appearance in the video with his wife.